This is a collaborative post by Ellie Jo about finances.

 Income annuities are useful for people planning to retire who don’t have meaningful streams of retirement income, like Social Security or a pension, or for those who are fearful of the stock market.

 Not all annuities are this simple.
 There are also variable, fixed, fixed-index, immediate, and deferred options.
 Other types of annuities defer taxes or provide protection against stock market loss.
-For most people, these types of annuity are not ideal for retirement income, unless you look into how to sell my annuity.

 They Require Commitment